samoliver3/dsc-phase-1-project/README.md

 ![graph2](./images/gross_runtime.png)

 In the analysis of studio and median total gross, Pixar/Dreamworks studio was shown to have the highest gross, by far with a median gross of over five-hundred million dollars per film.
 It should be noted that there are only ten films in the utilized data subset that were categorized under this studio.
-It should also be noted that Buena Vista, the second highest grossing studio is no longer an active studio.
+It should also be noted that 'BV', the second highest grossing studio in this visualization, refers to Disney.
 Below is the visualization for this piece of analysis.
+It is a more conservative approach to partner with Disney, and a riskier endeavour to do so with Pixar/Dreamworks.

 ![graph3](./images/total_gross_studio.png)

 ## Conclusions

 It is highly recommended that films produced by this studio fall under the category of adventure or action and adventure.
 It is also highly recommended that films have runtime between 75 and 170 minutes because high-grossing films (> $500M) typically have runtimes in this range.
+There is also a weak, positive relationship between runtime and total gross, so it is recommended that the film studio create films closer to the high end of this range.
 It may also be useful to contract with some of the higher-grossing studios or do further analysis on how these studios operate to then emulate their practices.

 This analysis should not be used as the end-all case for how to proceed with the production of films.
 This analysis is limited in so far as there may be other (better) indicators for successful movies.
 For example, a particular actor or director may be a better predictor for film success than the categories analyzed in this project.